 We put our trust in medical professionals to treat, diagnose, and provide high-quality care to ourselves and our loved ones.
 When a physician, nurse, hospital, or other provider fails to competently provide medical care, it’s called malpractice.
 Medical malpractice can involve a number of serious consequences, including worsening health outcomes and even death.
-If you believe that you or a loved one may have been a victim of medical malpractice, contact the San Jose medical malpractice lawyers at Henshaw & Henry, PC for a free case evaluation.
+If you believe that you or a loved one may have been a victim of medical malpractice, contact the San Jose medical malpractice lawyers at Henshaw Law Office for a free case evaluation.

 Medical malpractice results from failure to act or provide care in a reasonably competent manner.
 There are four basic elements to medical malpractice cases: